OpenVidu/openvidu/README.md

    cd openvidu-sample-basic-plainjs/web
    http-server
    ```
 You can now start editing HTML, JS and CSS files.
-Just reload your browser to see your changes.
+Just reload your browser to see your changes (mind the browser's cache!).

 ### Code description